Rupin Pass Trek

 FAQs

-Is Rupin Pass difficult?
+Is Rupin Pass suitable for beginners?

-Are snow crossings common?
+Are river crossings frequent?

-Where does the trek end?
+Which side does the trek end on?

 Mountain trail